westacks/telebot/README.md

 ```bash
 $ php artisan telebot:webhook --setup
 ```
-Route for handling updates is generated automaticaly for your `APP_URL`
+Route for handling updates is generated automatically for your `APP_URL`

 ##### Long polling